KTamas/blog.ktamas.com/content/post/2019-01-06-see-you-at-write-together.md

 id: 2365647
 url: /index.php/2019/01/06/see-you-at-write-together/
 permalink: /index.php/2019/01/06/see-you-at-write-together/
-title: See you at Write Together
+title: Follow me on Write Together
+tags: [writetogether]
 ---

-I&#8217;ll be writing [daily posts at Write Together](https://writetogether.space/users/ktamas) for the foreseeable future.
-See you there!
+I'll be writing [daily posts on Write Together](https://writetogether.space/users/ktamas) for the foreseeable future.
+It's a blogging platform/writing community with the goal of writing and publishing at least 300 words, every day.
+Most of them will be cross-posted here, but some I write as a series of post, and those may be re-edited and published here once I'm done.
+If you're interested, you should follow me there.